Automated PII Classification: The Key to Implementing Enterprise Compliance at Scale

 • Active metadata management: Continuously capture, sync, and enrich metadata across all platforms to enable real-time classification at scale.

-• Tag propagation via lineage: Automatically carry forward PII classifications across upstream and downstream systems via column-level lineage.
+• Tag propagation via lineage: Automatically carry forward PII classifications across downstream systems via column-level lineage.

 • Bi-directional tag sync: Ensure that PII classifications stay consistent between your metadata layer and underlying source systems (like Snowflake, Databricks, BigQuery).